Wizarding in the Wild West

 Table of Contents

-A long time ago, two very unique brothers left their native land of Ireland in search of adventure and opportunity.
-They were Irishmen, and wizards, and young men with lots of energy.
+A long time ago, two very unique brothers left their native Ireland in search of adventure and opportunity.
+Not only were they Irishmen, but wizards, and young men with lots of energy.

 Then Utah was a territory, and completely outside the United States.
 It was a time of opportunity and freedom; the opportunities of an old life of Ireland and the UK were not nearly as attractive as this new life in America.
 Too many restrictions and regulations made this wild and wonderful place well nigh irresistable to two ambitious and magical young men.